 Most HRIS systems can be configured to require a password change every so often, usually once every 60 days.
 While managers and employees may express complaints regarding this measure, it can help to provide an extra layer of security as it protects sensitive information from both internal and external threats.
 It will also aid in keeping employees and managers from using passwords that are easy to guess based on personal information, as employees must be more inventive when creating new passwords.

-Having a Disaster Recovery Plan
+Have a Disaster Recovery Plan

 A proactive approach in keeping HR information safe can mitigate security threats, but it is important to understand that breaches can still occur.
 Having a disaster recovery plan in place will minimize the amount of time that your system is down and help to re-secure your data faster.
 There should be clear procedures in place for responding to a data breach so that the right employees know what to do in the event of a breach.